LMS Software Comparison: Questions and Strategies

-Another budget-friendly option, the biggest benefit open source LMS boasts is they are fully customisable.
-They operate under the General Public License, making them free to access and change by users.
+Another budget-friendly option, the biggest benefit open source LMSs boast is they are fully customisable.
+These models operate under the General Public License, making them free to access and change by users.

-Most open source LMS are free to use, enabling you to download the software without a payment gate.
+Most open source LMSs are free to use, enabling you to download the software without a payment gate.
 However, some may charge you for ‘freemium’ add-ons or upgrades, a similar feature to in-app purchases.